Temperature log: main features

 (1).
 Indoor maximum regressed on outdoor maximum

 The indoor maximum temperature rose and fell only one quarter as much as the outdoor maximum did.
-On the average, the indoor maximum was still 3.1 degrees warmer than the outdoor maximum, even in this cloudy winter.
+On the average, the indoor maximum was still 3.1° warmer than the outdoor maximum, even in this cloudy winter.

 (2).
 Indoor mean regressed on outdoor mean

 The indoor mean temperature rose and fell only one third as much as the outdoor mean did.
-As an over-all average, the house, at nineteen degrees, was about eight degrees warmer than the environs this winter.
+As an over-all average, the house, at 19°, was about 8° warmer than the environs this winter.

 (3).
 Indoor minimum regressed on outdoor minimum

 The indoor minimum temperature rose and fell only 22% as much as the outdoor minimum did.
-On the average, at the coldest point of the daily cycle, the house maintained 17.7 degrees, which was over 13 degrees warmer than outdoors.
+On the average, at the coldest point of the daily cycle, the house maintained 17.7°, which was over 13° warmer than outdoors.

 (4).
 Indoor daily temperature range regressed on outdoor daily temperature range

 I have simplified this regression to a ratio: the indoor daily range is one fifth of the outdoor daily range.
-The mean daily temperature range outdoors was 12.8 degrees; much narrower than the usual winter value (15.4 degrees) due to the persistent cloud cover.
-Indoors the range was kept down to only 2.6 degrees by storage in the “heat bank” of bricks, concrete, and under-slab soil.
+The mean daily temperature range outdoors was 12.8°; much narrower than the usual winter value (15.4°) due to the persistent cloud cover.
+Indoors the range was kept down to only 2.6° by storage in the “heat bank” of bricks, concrete, and under-slab soil.